Skip to content

 purchases: {

-// Hat that can be purchased by viewing ads
+// Hat that can be purchased in example by viewing ads

 hat: false